-The City of Darlington offers building permits in the Codes Enforcement office located at 410 Pearl Street on the second floor.
-Henry Chapman is the Codes Enforcement Officer and Darlene Jackson is Assistant Codes Enforcement Officer.
-Call 843-398-4029 for building permit information.
+The City of Darlington offers building permits in the Codes Enforcement office in City Hall at 400 Pearl Street.
+Alex Gainey is the Codes Enforcement Officer and Darlene Jackson is Assistant Codes Enforcement Officer.
+Call 843-398-4000 Ext.
+105 for building permit information.
+Permits are required for any work over $200.

 Permits are required for any work done within the City limits, including construction, repairs, and demolition.
 Separate permits must be obtained for building, structural, mechanical, plumbing, and electrical work.